singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

             └── container.yaml

-And this is what gets installed to the modules folder, where each is kept in a separate directory based on version.
+And this is what gets installed to the modules and containers directories, where each is kept in a separate directory based on version.

 .. code-block:: console